dannylsl/codelib/markdwon/weeklyreport/ww50/ww50_daily_log.md

             2. adb shell
             3. am start 0a android.intent.action.MAIN -n com.intel.spm.accelerometercontrol/.SPMaccelerometerControl
                 --es accelerometer 0 --es user_rotation 1
+        It helps the stream cases on VVBOARD

 ### 2013-12-19
+    > camera heartbeat
+        [STATE ON GOING] A problem while get_single_image() in check_alive() we need run three times get_single_image() to flush the camera buffer.
+Ask for reason on stackoverflow
+    > Take part in the preparation conference for REPORT conference on 2013-12-20
+    > Help haiyang check Bug#159025 Power consumption in all video streaming cases has regressed on ww50
     > PHP analysis report display
+        [STATE NOT START]

 ### 2013-12-20
     > Android Framework